 No wonder people find it hard to trust the Bible when fine men like Rev. Pitt and Dr. Sherman, who dismiss the historical account, and Dr. Sproul and Dr. Dobson who cast doubt.
 The real tragedy is that even conservative pastors have been intimidated and don’t preach what they really believe.
 Even worst are the Christian College and Seminary science and religious department professors.
 Everyone knows the public schools and universities agenda is to teach atheistic evolution but you would expect a seminary, a Christian college to be faithful to the biblical account.
 In a 2011 published account, the America’s Research Group found evidence that vast majority of the seminaries and Christian colleges were already compromised.

 Thankfully there are still qualified men with credentials that believe in the literal 6 days of creation that took place 6,000 years ago.
 A book, IN SIX DAYS, gives the testimony of 50 Christians with a PhD and their detailed, scientific reasons of why they believe in the biblical account.

 My take is that more Christian students are eventually compromised in their relationship with the Lord by their teachers and professors who state evolution is a fact.
 It does not help that many pastors do not seem to have a firm biblical understanding and are in essence compromised themselves.

-In the final analysis no one today really knows what happened long ago.
+In the final analysis no one really knows what happened long ago.
 But the best evidence we have for a six day, young earth is the HOLY BIBLE with its Creation account and the genealogical record.
-The best evidence for aeon days and old earth is the atheistic evolutionistic theory and its claim of billions of years.
+The best evidence for aeon days and old earth is the atheistic evolutionistic claim of billions of years.